-Aramu Muru is visited by tourists, which are interested in such mysterious places.
-Seekers of mystical experiences are stepping in the alcove and setting their heads against the cliff.
-Some reportedly see stars, some – columns of fire, some hear rhythmic music.
+Aramu Muru is visited by tourists, who are interested in such mysterious places.
+Seekers of mystical experiences are stepping into the alcove and setting their heads against the cliff.
+Some reportedly see stars, some – columns of fire, and some hear rhythmic music.

 Ancient gate to the soul

-Aramu Muru represents an interesting monument to the past and – an interesting insight into the soul of modern man, desperately searching for a replacement to the lost religions.
+Aramu Muru represents an interesting monument to the past and – an interesting insight into the soul of modern man, desperately searching for a replacement for the lost religions.

-It is very well possible that Aramu Muru is an unfinished rock cut temple.
-As the time went by, people were fascinated by this door, which leads to nowhere and they created legends about the "gate to the world of spirits".
+It is very well possible that Aramu Muru is an unfinished rock-cut temple.
+As time went by, people were fascinated by this door, which leads to nowhere and they created legends about the “gate to the world of spirits”.

-The "enlightened" 20th and 21st centuries have not been any better.
-We have experienced thousands of new legends popping up from nowhere in numerous sites around the globe.
-When googling for "Aramu Muru", one sees a wild flight of imagination, involving the mystical Lemuria and Mu and UFO’s.
+The “enlightened” 20th and 21st centuries have not been any better.
+We have experienced thousands of new legends popping up from nowhere on numerous sites around the globe.
+When googling for “Aramu Muru”, one sees a wild flight of imagination, involving the mystical Lemuria and Mu and UFOs.

 - Yuri Leveratto, Mitología andina: el portal de Aramu Muru y el disco solar de oro del Coricancha, Portal de Historia y Medio Ambiente de Yuri Leveratto.
 Accessed in 28.02.2012.

 Peru is one of the most interesting and diverse countries in the world.
-Many landmarks here are unique, without analogues in the world.
-Highlights of Peru are the rich archaeological heritage, historical cities with colonial architecture, impressive river canyons, waterfalls and rich biodiversity.
+Many landmarks here are unique, without analogs in the world.
+Highlights of Peru are the rich archaeological heritage, historical cities with colonial architecture, impressive river canyons, waterfalls, and rich biodiversity.